 - Essential security information to be traded or learned for the home such as alarms and relevant security information.
 Once again, your estate agents can handle the specifics of this.

-- Don’t forget to take out the rubbish!
+- Do not forget to take out the rubbish!

 - Leave your old home clean and tidy.

-- Defrost your fridge/freezer the night or a few days before you leave – don’t forget to lay towels on the ground to catch the water.
+- Defrost your fridge/freezer the night or a few days before you leave – do not forget to lay towels on the ground to catch the water.